psychoinformatics-de/inm-icf-utilities/docs/source/user/datalad-advanced.rst

 Dicom sorting
 ^^^^^^^^^^^^^

-A visit dataset will have a structure similar to the following:
+Because DataLad automatically unpacks the DICOM tar archives, a cloned visit dataset will have a structure similar to the following:

 .. code-block:: console